NIB delivers award-winning training and professional development for people who are blind through its talent management

 What are the benefits?

 - ProMOTE takes students through all the most common computer related office tasks from start to finish through a mixture of formal classroom instruction and rigorous, time-sensitive project-based work.

-- Innovative approach to serving transition-age youth and adults focusing on individualized and customized strategies that inspire success.
+- ProMOTE uses an innovative approach to serving transition-age youth and adults focusing on individualized and customized strategies that inspire success.

 - Individuals experience opportunities to advance in career paths, similar to the opportunities to advance in career paths that their peers without disabilities receive.

 What does ProMOTE teach?

 ProMOTE is designed for students who have an intermediate knowledge of their AT and the computer but need additional training to compete in the modern office.
 All topics covered are taught from the ground up to help close any learning gaps each student might have.
 By the end of the four-week program, ProMOTE graduates have mastered Microsoft Word, Excel and PowerPoint, as well as internet research and creating accessible documents.

 How can I take the training?

-NIB designed a qualification program for NIB Associated Agencies to be approved to conduct the ProMOTE Training.
+NSITE designed a qualification program for NIB associated agencies to be approved to conduct the ProMOTE Training.
 Currently there are two agencies that are conducting the training.

 You can also learn more about ProMOTE in this Opportunity magazine article.

 For more information on ProMOTE, please fill out the contact form below.